ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

     --verbose
 ```

-ERROR:
-> The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.
-> Code: ActivationFailed
-> Message: Unable to activate API service at this time.
-This could be temporary issue in the region.
-Please check https://aka.ms/azurestatus for any issues.
-If the issue persists after retry, please open a support case for your API management service using the Azure portal.
+#### Deploy Application Gateway with TLS listener

+Now we can configure the application gateway.
+We'll start with TLS (a.k.a.
+SSL) before implementing mTLS.

-#### Public IP address
+##### Public IP address

-We'll need a public IP address for the application gateway.
+First, we'll need a public IP address for the application gateway.
 Add the following Bicep to the `main.bicep` file:

 ```bicep
 // Public IP address